 If we make you an offer, you can choose to accept it or decline it.
 Deferral requests will be passed to the relevant faculty for consideration.

 If at any point you need further help or advice, please contact our Admissions Team.

 Entry requirements are listed on individual research programme pages, but as a general guide you must normally hold a first or upper second-class honours degree, or equivalent, to be admitted to an MPhil/PhD.

 To be admitted to a PhD or Professional Doctorate, you must normally hold a Masters degree, or equivalent, that includes training in research.

 For information about fees, funding and scholarships please visit our finance pages for postgraduate students and researchers.
-Our Research Services team has further, detailed information about major funding sources, including charities, academies and set UK and EU funding.

 We welcome full-time and part-time researchers in a broad range of subject areas.
 Our research student community includes recent graduates, experienced academics and professionals and people returning to education after a break of several years.